Sydney Tramway Museum

-Sydney Tramway Museum provides a nostalgic and educational insight into the lifestyle of Sydneysiders during the 100 year period of tramway operation from 1861 to 1961, with trams running, plus restoration works-in-progress, exhibits and photos depicting the development and operation of tramways.
-Trams carry passengers towards Sutherland and to The Royal National Park along the former railway line (two kilometres).
+The museum provides a nostalgic and educational insight, by preserving examples of public transportation in Sydney during the period of tramway operation from 1861 to 1961, with trams operating, plus restoration works-in-progress, exhibits and photos depicting their development and operation.
+Trams carry passengers towards Sutherland (one kilometre) and to The Royal National Park along the former railway line (two kilometres).

-A small bookshop and kiosk sells a range of books, postcards, souvenirs and light refreshments.
-Picnic facilities including electric barbecues are available within the grounds.
+A small bookshop and kiosk sell a range of books, postcards, souvenirs and light refreshments.
+Picnic facilities including electric barbecues are also available.

 A wholly volunteer-run organisation.
 Tramway preservation since 1950.